 Sourdough pizza crust has given me a new love for this Italian favourite; unfermented pastry has felt like a lump of concrete in the stomach for the last ten years.

-The frequent severe pain in the stomach at night has largely been ameliorated by the discovery of a probiotic called kefir, but still I have had to avoid pastries especially at supper; until sourdough pizza crust.
+The frequent severe pain in the stomach at night has largely been ameliorated by the discovery of a natural probiotic called kefir that we prepare in our own kitchen.
+But still I have had to avoid pastries for many years, especially at supper; until sourdough pizza crust.

 Weigh out the flour and pour it into a small bowl.
 Add the sourdough-culture and rinse the measuring spoon with the unchlorinated water into the mixture.